luketurnerdev/hive-express/README.md

 4. Within your own project what knowledge or skills were required to complete your project, and overcome challenges?

-*Effectively describes a range of skills and knowledge used to complete group project.*

 During the project, our team drew on all the skills we have learned throughout this course.

 These include: